Published by Jeremy. Last Updated on October 23, 2023.

 Okay, fine, we have to feature one tame Halloween option to round out this list, and while there are a number of Halloween options out there for the little ones, none is more popular than ZooBoo at the Pittsburgh Zoo.

-This one takes place the two weekends before Halloween (Saturdays and Sundays) to provide a day time trick-or-treat option for children as well as non-scary ‘haunts' to get into the spirit all the same.
+This one takes place the two weekends before Halloween (October 21st, 22nd, 28th, and 29th in 2023) to provide a day time trick-or-treat option for children as well as non-scary ‘haunts' to get into the spirit all the same.

 So whether you simply want to introduce a young one to the holiday or use them as an excuse to not be scared out of your mind, ZooBoo is a great option to consider!